 Let’s get off the Wheel of Samsara, now.

-The most important thing you should take away from reading this article is that we inevitably chain ourselves to the ever-spinning samsaric wheel simply through present and past negative karma.
-Advaita Vedanta and the Buddha teach us that we can get off this wheel forever.
+The most important thing to understand is that we inevitably chain ourselves to the ever-spinning samsaric wheel simply through our ignorance of the universal law of nature and how it works.
+Both Advaita Vedanta and the Buddha teach us that we can get off this wheel forever.
 Like really forever where we don’t ever need to come back again because guess what?
 Some karma requires a non-human body to resolve and worse yet, there is absolutely no guarantee you will come back as a human in your next incarnation.
 So don’t you think it’s imperative to begin the work now?

 We start with this very important premise: we are not our bodies, not our minds and not our feelings.
 Yet we often over-identify with these three through our faulty thinking and perception.
 We allow our less than glowing mind scripts to run our lives.
 Also, we live in a world that entices us to live by our senses.
 Think of all the shopping malls and yet more shopping malls that spring up like mushrooms everywhere.
 The eating, shopping and looking good.
 It boils down to a life lived very much by the externals.
 A life that can become very superficial indeed if you don’t wake up and take a good look at what’s really happening inside.